PeiranSong/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is for project task 2.
+This repo is for project tasks 2 and 3.